On this page |

 Amplitude

-The scale of the noise, which the node applies before the Center adjustment.
+The amount by which to multiply the noise, which the node applies before the Center adjustment.

 Note